 The more you can rough it, the lower the budget…to a point.
 This will probably be your biggest budget line item over time.

 I did this article a while back called Cheap Travel Clusters Around the World and it’s a good way to look at the world map when planning the big flights.
 Most of the cheap destinations are clustered together.
 If you’re not taking 12 flights for 12 destinations you will spend far less.
 A reasonable round-the-world trip can easily be done with four or five flights total over the course of a year if you’re not trying to tick off every continent.

 Your best bet is often to just plan on the major flights, then figure the rest out as you go along.
 Especially within Asia and Europe, there are many cheap budget airlines that can get you from place to place, airlines you will find out about after you’re actually in the country and seeing the sales.
 (See 8 Reasons NOT to Plan Your Round-the-world Trip in Advance.)

 Only when you figure out the answers to all these big questions can you really know how much you will need.
 If you’re on the right side of all the above, you and a travel partner can get by for $1,000 to $2,000 per month after flights fairly easily, for a year-long RTW trip.
 (Assume $800 to $1,600 if alone—there are savings in numbers.)
 Less if you stick mostly to the very cheapest spots and are a cheapskate.
 More if you are a “flashpacker” or will be spending on a lot of adventure activities in developed countries.

-If you’re on the wrong side of the big questions though, double or triple your budget to a couple grand or more.
+If you’re on the wrong side of the big questions though, double or triple your round-the-world travel budget to a couple grand or more.
 Two of you will easily spend $1,800 a month just on hostel beds if you’re in Western Europe in the summer, before you eat even buy one train ticket or eat one baguette…